Student Employment

 Housing and Residence Life promotes a welcoming, inclusive, safe and engaging living and learning environment that contributes to student success.

-Our ideal Resident Assistant staff is made up of individuals with a wide-range of experiences, backgrounds and academic majors.
+Our ideal Resident Assistant staff is made up of people with a wide range of experiences, backgrounds, and academic majors.
+Successful RAs have these characteristics:

 • Are open-minded